 Supporting complex content with diagrams

-Help your readers ‘walk-through’ difficult content with the aide of graphics.
+Help your readers ‘walk through difficult content with the aid of graphics.

 Demonstrating a product or service use with photos, sketches, or screenshots

 Step-by-step instructions do best when supplemented with visual guides.
 Use pictures and drawings to ‘put a face to the name’ for your products and services.

 An image can be simple enough that it doesn’t distract from the content but instead, bolster it.
 Perhaps you’ve heard the story of how Charles Schwab used a piece of chalk to increase factory performance by 66%!